 flask tea house - research + design

-(2019) Tea infused cocktails designed by Flask Group inspire an environment that embodies the culture of the tea house.
+(2019) Tea-infused cocktails by Flask Group inform an environment embodying the culture of the tea house using reclaimed and recycled materials.

 -